The secret role of undesired physical effects in accurate shape sensing with eccentric FBGs: Methods

-\textbf{Setup}.
-The data acquisition setup used for developing the deep learning-based model is shown in Figure~\ref{fig:setup}.
-We used a low-cost FBG interrogator (MIOPAS GmbH, Goslar, Germany) consisting of an uncooled TOSA module SLED and a NIR micro-spectrometer with \SI{0.5}{\nm} resolution to cover all 15 Bragg wavelengths from \SI{813}{nm} to \SI{869}{nm}.
-We recorded the sensor's spectra at random curvatures and orientations (in a curvature range of \SIrange{0.58}{33.5}{\m^{-1}}) while monitoring the reflective markers attached to the \SI{30}{\cm} long sensor using a motion capture system (Qualisys AB, Sweden).
-The data acquisition time period was 30\,min for the $Test_1$ and 3\,min for the $Test_2$ datasets.
-The update rates in the FBG interrogator and the motion capture system were \SI{75}{\Hz} and \SI{200}{\Hz}, respectively.
+Data acquisition setup used for developing the deep-learning-based model is shown in Fig.~\ref{fig:setup}.
+We used a low-cost FBG interrogator (MIOPAS GmbH, Goslar, Germany) consisting of an uncooled transmit optical sub-assembly (TOSA) SLED module and a NIR micro-spectrometer with \SI{0.5}{\nm} resolution to cover all 15 Bragg wavelengths from \SI{813}{nm} to \SI{869}{nm}.
+We recorded the sensor's spectra at random curvatures and orientations (in a curvature range of \SIrange{0.58}{33.5}{\m^{-1}}) while monitoring the reflective markers attached to the \SI{30}{\cm} long sensor using a motion capture system (Oqus 7+, Qualisys AB, Sweden).
+The data acquisition time period was 30\,minutes for $Test_1$ and 3\,minutes for $Test_2$ datasets.
+The acquisition rates in the FBG interrogator and the motion capture system were \SI{75}{\Hz} and \SI{200}{\Hz}, respectively.
 The sensor's spectra and the coordinate values corresponding to its shape were synchronized with a tolerance of less than \SI{3}{\ms}.

-We also used a laser-cut curvature template (Figure~\ref{fig:setup}) to collect 320 samples of the $Test_3$ dataset, when only certain sensor areas should be bent.
+We also used a laser-cut curvature template (Fig.~\ref{fig:setup}) to collect 320 samples for $Test_3$ dataset, when only certain sensor regions should be bent.
 The curvature template has four grooves allowing the sensor to be bent at the middle \SI{30}{\mm} area between the sensing planes 2 and 3, 3 and 4, 4 and 5, and \SI{10}{\mm} after the last sensing plane with a bending radius of \SI{50}{\mm}.\\ \\ \textbf{Training Setup}.
 The search space we defined for tuning the network's hyperparameters consists of the number of 1D convolutional layers (Conv1D), the number of fully connected layers (FC), the layer settings, the choice of batch normalization and downsampling, training settings, and loss function parameters.
-Table~\ref{tab:SearchingCriterion} shows the search criteria.
+Search criteria are presented in Table~\ref{tab:SearchingCriterion}.